Fans ejected from courtside seats after verbal altercation with Lakers star LeBron James

-In a series of profanity-laced videos posted to her Instagram account, Juliana Carlos said she was shouting at James to defend her husband, whom she described as a “Hawks fan” who has “been watching the games for 10 years" and “has this issue with LeBron.”
-She went on to say that she was “minding my own business” when James and Chris Carlos shouted at each other, leading to a second exchange between James and Juliana Carlos.
+In a series of profanity-laced videos posted to her Instagram account, Juliana Carlos said she was shouting at James to defend her husband, whom she described as a “Hawks fan” who has “been watching the games for 10 years” and “has this issue with LeBron.”
+She went on to say she was “minding my own business” when James and Chris Carlos shouted at each other, leading to a second exchange between James and Juliana Carlos.

 “All of a sudden, I’m getting kicked out,” Juliana Carlos said.
 “Excuse me, I have courtside seats that I pay for.
 F--- you, LeBron. ...
 You’re going to let a 25-year-old girl intimidate you during a game?”

-James, who finished with 21 points, seven rebounds and nine assists in the win, brushed off the exchange during his post-game comments, referred to the initial conversation as “a back-and-forth between two grown men.”
+James, who finished with 21 points, seven rebounds and nine assists, brushed off the exchange during his postgame comments, referred to the initial conversation as “a back-and-forth between two grown men.”

 “At the end of the day, I’m happy fans are back in the building,” he said.
 “I miss that interaction.
 I need that interaction.
 We, as players, need that interaction.
 I don’t feel it was warranted to be kicked out. ...
 The referees did what they had to do.”